testPoster-1/travel-app/README.md

 - Weatherbit
 - Pixabay

+## Dependencies
+- Cors 2.8.5
+- Dotenv 9.0.2
+- Express 4.17.1
+- Node-Fetch 2.6.1
+- Node-Sass 6.0.0
+- Webpack-cli 4.7.0

+## Extras
+- Add end date and display length of trip.
+- Pull in an image for the country from Pixabay API when the entered location brings up no results (good for obscure localities).
+- Allow the user to remove the trip.
+- Use Local Storage to save the data.
+- Pull the forecast for multiple days.
+- Incorporate icons into forecast.
+- Allow the user to add additional trips.

 ## Instructions to run app
 - Obtain API keys from the above sites
 - Create a `.env` file in the root directory